For youth in grades 7-12

 Jr. High Girls - 7 & 8 grades

-Our new junior high girls’ (grades 7 and 8) small group will meet one Wednesday night per month to explore topics relevant to being a girl in junior high.
-This group is led by our female staff and volunteers who strive to create trusting relationships with our middle school girls and, through those relationships, address their needs in a safe and relaxed atmosphere.
-This fall they will meet from 7:15-8:15 P.M. on Sept.
-13, Oct.
-11, Nov.
-8, and Dec.
-6.
+Our junior high (grades 7 and 8) girls' small group typically meets one Wednesday night per month to explore topics relevant to being a girl in junior high.
+This group is led by female staff and volunteers who strive to create trusting relationships with our middle school girls and address their needs in a safe and relaxed atmosphere.

 Jr. High Boys - 7 & 8 grades

-Our new junior high boys’ (grades 7 and 8) small group will meet one Wednesday night per month to explore topics relevant to being a boy in junior high.
-This group is led by our male staff and volunteers who strive to guide these students through the challenges they face as middle school boys each day and to build trust, respect, and connection.
-This fall they will meet from 7:15-8:15 P.M. on Sept.
-6, Oct.
-4, Nov.
-1, and Dec.
-6.
+Our junior high (grades 7 and 8) boys' small group typically meets one Wednesday night per month to explore topics relevant to being a boy in junior high.
+This group is led by male staff and volunteers who strive to guide these students through the challenges they face as middle school boys each day and to build trust, respect, and connection.

 Ladies of the Light - 9-12 grades

-Ladies of the Light is our small group for senior high girls (grades 9-12) focused on service, self-reflection, and fellowship.
-We meet once per month to enjoy a meal and program or project together.
+Ladies of the Light is our small group for Sr. High girls (grades 9-12) focused on service, self-reflection, and fellowship.
+We typically meet once per month to enjoy a meal and program or project together.
 This group is shepherded by a strong group of women passionate about serving as mentors to our high school girls.
-Sundays, Aug.
-27, Sept.
-24, Oct.
-29, and Nov.
-26, 12:15-1:30 P.M.

 More Ways to Get Involved